lragudo/queer-christian-64ba3/src/pages/index.md

     questions:
       - question: Queer Christian FAQ
         answer: >
-          ## Who are we and why did we make this site?
+          ## Who we are and why we made this site

           Just two friends, who come from a christian background and had a hard